Ritalin (Methylphenidate) Addiction | Abuse, Side Effects, Signs, & Treatment

 • stomach pain

 As a stimulant, Ritalin can also increase blood pressure, heart rate, and breathing.
 If you take too much or mix it with other stimulants, you may experience a drug overdose.
-A stimulant overdose can cause serious health complications, including heart attack, seizure, and coma.
+A Ritalin overdose can cause serious health complications, including heart attack, seizure, and coma.

 Ritalin Abuse